TurBoss/blt/doc/parseargs.rst

     The default is "store".

+  **-allowprefixchars** *boolean*
+    Indicates that the values for the argument may start with prefix characters.
+Normally the number of values an argument takes is checked if the value looks like an option.
+If *boolean* is true, the values may be valid options (such as "--help").
+The default is "0".

   **-command** *cmdPrefix*
     Specifies a TCL command to be invoked if the argument is processed by the parser. *CmdPrefix* is called with an extra argument (the current